 - Duplicate your layer and add the high pass filter to the top.
 Then change it to soft pass and adjust the opacity as needed.
 This is a great way to sharpen your photo.

-- Don’t overdo any of the affects.
+- Don’t overdo any of the effects.
 Keep them simple and subtle.

 I’d love to see what you do with this!
 Give it a try and post your photo in the comments.
 Feel free to ask any questions you may have, as well!